FLCS-ResearchAndDevelopment/text-manipulation/README.md

 bash
 Copy code
 ./reverse-lines
-By default, the program reads from big_input.txt and writes to reversed_output.txt.
+By default, the program reads from ascii.text-file.txt and writes to reversed_output.txt.
 Modify the file names in the code if you want to use different files.
        ```bash
         git clone git@github.com:FLCS-ResearchAndDevelopment/text-manipulation.git
-        cd text-manipulation.git
+        cd text-manipulation

 4. Example
 Given an input file (input.text) with these lines: